Biomedical Engineers are essential to the delivery of modern medical care that improves peoples’ health and helps them live longer, happier lives.

 Recently completed BE design projects include a continuous blood glucose monitoring system, a knee joint ultrasound phantom, a measurement device for total knee replacement surgeries, and a performance feedback system for competitive rowers.

 You may want to consider BE if you …

-- Want to help people by advancing health care technology
+- Want to help people by advancing health care technology and systems.

 - Prefer activities involving equipment and processes rather than direct patient care